-The Foundation Diploma in broken up into 21 weeks of timetabled classes and three 'Project led by either, visiting directors or teachers and/or teachers on the BA Acting course.
+The Foundation Diploma in broken up into 21 weeks of timetabled classes and three 'Project Weeks'.
+During Project Weeks, timetabled classes are replaced by projects or masterclasses led by either, visiting directors or teachers and/or teachers on the BA Acting course.
 The timetable for each Project Week will be confirmed two weeks in advance and will be posted on the notice board.
-Attendance is full-time and compulsory at all classes, projects, workshops and events designated in the curriculum.
+Attendance is full-time and compulsory at all classes, projects, workshops, and events designated in the curriculum.
+The dates for Project Weeks are as follows: